enbraun/slate/source/includes/_authentication.md

 Every eRS Cloud API endpoint requires an access token.
 If token is not passed or is invalid, API will return **401** <span class="error">Unauthorized</span> error.

-An access token can be generated at <a href ="https://app.eresourcescheduler.cloud/#!/profile/password" class="api-ref">User Profile -> Security</a>.
+An access token can be generated at <a target = "_blank" href ="https://app.eresourcescheduler.cloud/#!/profile/password" class="api-ref">User Profile -> Security</a>.

 Alternatively, OAuth flow can be used to obtain a token if access is required by third party application.